-In 2021 the RI Historical Records Advisory Board is offering a four-part speaker series throughout the year with support from the National Historical Publications and Records Commission!
+In 2021 the RI Historical Records Advisory Board offered a speaker series throughout the year with support from the National Historical Publications and Records Commission!

 This year’s education series includes workshops on Grant Writing, Accession and Deaccession Techniques, and DIY Conservation.

 “Yes, you, can!
 DIY Conservation Treatments” with Donia Conn – Watch on YouTube!

 Donia Conn, Assistant Professor of Practice, Simmons University